intel/device-modeling-language/README.md

 archive.
 On Windows, DMLC is sometimes unable to resolve these symlinks correctly; for this reason, it is recommended that the archive is only extracted and compiled on Linux.

+### DMLC_GATHER_SIZE_STATISTICS
+When set, DMLC outputs a file ending with `-size-stats.json`, which shows code generation statistics useful to reduce generated code size and increase compile speed.
+The file lists how much C code is generated for each DML method.
+The output is a list of triples `[tot_size, location, num]`, where `tot_size` is the total number of bytes of C code generated from one method declaration, `num` is how many times C code was generated from this declaration (because it was expanded by a template), and `location` is the source location of the declaration.

+An entry with a large `tot_size` and a large `num` can be reduced by declaring the method as `shared`; this should roughly divide the size by `num`.
+An entry with large `tot_size` with `num` equals 1 usually means the method is dominated by a construct like `#foreach` or `#select`, and can be reduced by breaking out the loop body into a separate method, or by otherwise reworking the loop into some other construct like `foreach`.

+Note that the statistics only includes code directly generated from method declarations; the total code size includes much more.
+One megabyte of code size from method declarations usually contributes with a few seconds of compile time.